 ALCA supports the goals of the Affordable Care Act to improve access to affordable healthcare, extend consumer rights and protections in healthcare, and to strengthen Medicare.
-As Aging Life Care Professionals™ / care managers, we are familiar with the limits of the current system of healthcare for the elderly and disabled in the US.
+As Aging Life Care Managers®, we are familiar with the limits of the current system of healthcare for the elderly and disabled in the United States.
 We support the Act's lowering of prescription drug costs, the elimination of denials of coverage for pre-existing conditions, coverage of more preventative services, and improving care coordination and quality of care.

 The Medicare program is an important source of health care coverage for older adults and for people with disabilities.
-Aging Life Care / geriatric care management has become increasingly recognized as a critical tool in health care and service delivery to the segment of this population that has chronic care needs in addition to acute medical needs.
-It is recognized that addressing the chronic needs of those with acute illness improves the health of the patient and can lower overall costs of acute care.
-The integration of Aging Life Care / care management within the Medicare program delivered to a defined at-risk population would result in enhanced health outcomes and over-all reduced cost to all parties.
+Aging Life Care / care management has become recognized as a critical tool in health care and service delivery for those who have chronic, in addition to acute medical needs.
+It is recognized that addressing the chronic needs of those with acute illness improves their overall health and lowers overall costs of acute care.
+The cooperative integration of Aging Life Care / care management within the Medicare program should result in enhanced health outcomes and overall reduced cost to all parties.

 I. SERVICE DELIVERY

-- That any model for care or case management as defined under Medicare be provided by professionals who are nationally certified and comply with any relevant state and/or professional licensing requirements.
-Care management certification should be through one of three nationally certifying bodies: The Commission for Case Management Certification, The National Academy of Certified Care Managers, or the National Association of Social Workers.
+- Any model for care or case management as defined under Medicare be provided by professionals who are nationally certified and comply with any relevant state and/or professional licensing requirements.
+Care management certification should be through one of three nationally recognized certifying bodies: the National Academy of Certified Care Managers, the Commission for Case Management Certification, or the National Association of Social Workers.

 In the event that any model of care or case management be considered for coverage under Medicare or other insurance system, then we advocate that:

-- such care management services be reimbursed at rates that are similar to commonly charged care management rates per geographical region.
+- Care management services be reimbursed at rates that are similar to commonly charged care management rates per geographical region.

-Approved by the NAPGCM Board of Directors November 7, 2013
+Approved by the ALCA Board of Directors, November 7, 2013